 CBD is not currently listed on the World Anti-Doping Agency's Prohibited List.
 As a result, it is permitted to use in sport.
 However, despite the permitted status of CBD, Players must still consider the risk of inadvertently ingesting a CBD product that either has a higher THC concentration than expected or contains another cannabinoid that is prohibited in sport through contamination.
-Please note, during the 2021/22 a number of players attributed a positive social drug test to the use of CBD products.

 The use of any CBD product is at the Player's own risk.
 As a result, CBD products should be considered in the same way as all other dietary supplements.
-To view UK Anti-Doping Athlete advisory note regarding CBD products visit: https://www.ukad.org.uk/athlete-advisorynote-cannabidiol-cbd
+To view UK Anti-Doping Athlete advisory note regarding CBD products visit:

+www.ukad.org.uk/athlete-advisorynote-cannabidiol-cbd